Review Process FAQ

 - The research involves access to any property or facility of UNC-Chapel Hill other than access to open spaces on the University campus that are readily available to the public at large.

 - Some student work is clearly research and requires IRB approval but other student class activities present a challenge to know if they fall under IRB governance.
-OHRE’s IRB Guidance for Student Research and Class Projects is intended to help you decide.
+OHRE’s IRB SOP 4601: Trainee or Student Research and Course Projects Involving Human Subjects is intended to help you decide.
+Back to Top

-- Submit an application using the online system (irbis2.research.unc.edu/irb).
+- Submit an application using the online system (irbis.research.unc.edu/irb).
 Instructions accompany the application.
+Back to Top

 - Human Research Ethics Training is required of all faculty, staff and students who are engaged in the planning, conduct or analysis of research at UNC-Chapel Hill that involves human subjects.

-- There are occasions within the research setting when an investigator either needs to or is required to collect the Social Security Number (SSN) of a subject.
-Most often, the SSN is collected for use as a unique identifier or it is collected as required by law, to comply with Internal Revenue Service (IRS) reporting requirements.
-Policy and details are in the IRB GUIDANCE: Collection of Social Security Numbers (or other selected “Personal Identifying Information”).
-The form used with subjects to obtain permission to collect Social Security Number for reimbursement is the SSN Collection Form on the OHRE Paper Forms page.
+- There are occasions within the research setting when an investigator either needs to or is required to collect the Social Security Number () of a subject.
+Most often, the is collected for use as a unique identifier or it is collected as required by law, to comply with Internal Revenue Service (IRS) reporting requirements.
+Back to Top

 - HIPAA stands for Health Insurance Portability and Accountability Act of 1996.